-Battery operated computing systems are very common today and will increase in the future to include cell phones, wearable computers, portable televisions, GPS-based systems, video games, and many other multimedia devices.
-Most of such systems run under real-time constraints which determine the quality of service delivered to the user.
-An important issue in these systems is the possibility to control their energy consumption, which directly affects their lifetime, as well as their performance.
+The number of embedded computing systems that are operated by battery is constantly increasing.
+Examples include cell phones, wearable computers, cameras, sensor networks, portable multimedia players, GPS-based navigators, video games, and smart toys.
+Most of such systems must run under real-time constraints, which determine the quality of service delivered to the user.
+An important issue in these systems is the possibility of controlling their energy consumption, which directly affects their lifetime, as well as their performance.